GFENGG/featurealign/README.md

 # ![pipeline](./pipeline.png)

 This is a PyTorch implementation version of the paper Features Alignment In Anchor-Free Object Detection.
-The inno
+The contributions include:
 - G-RFA
 - feature ﬁlter
 - multi-layer quality distributions (MDQ) and corresponding quality weighting mechanism